Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 As the water evaporated, salt was left and then harvested.

-The Maya shipped this salt all over the peninsula–in fact, when we visited Calakmul in the southeastern portion of the Yucatan peninsula, our guide mentioned that they traded for salt from the Las Coloradas area.
+The Maya shipped this salt all over the peninsula–in fact, when we visited Calakmul in the southeastern portion of the Yucatan Peninsula, our guide mentioned that they traded for salt from the Las Coloradas area.

-The lakes are “dyed” pink by a natural process: brine shrimp, plankton, and red algae live in the lakes, giving them their distinct pink color (and give the local flamingos their pink color, too–they’re dyed pink by eating the creatures they find swimming around in the lakes!).
+Brine shrimp, plankton, and red algae live in the lakes, giving them their distinct pink color (and they give the local flamingos their pink color, too–they’re dyed pink by eating the creatures they find swimming around in the lakes!).

 What You Need to Know Before Visiting the Pink Lakes